Engine Installation

 Overview

 Of the personal projects I've done over the years, this project stands out as one of the most challenging.
-In short, it involved replacing the engine on a 1983 Ericson-35 sailboat.
-The process includes steps like removing the old engine, selecting a compatible replacement, and rummaging through enough documentation to drive even the most sane person crazy.
+It involved replacing the engine on a 1983 Ericson-35 sailboat.
+The process includes steps like removing the old engine, selecting a compatible replacement, and rummaging through enough documentation to test anyone's sanity.
 Below are photos documenting key parts of the process.

 Figure 1: Original Engine (Non-functional)